MAXPOL/Asterisk21RedOS8/README.md

 Instruction for install Asterisk + FreePBX on RedOS 8 (also Fedora)

-If you have error "core" user command: fwconsole ma install core && fwconsole ma upgradeall
+If you have error "core" use command: fwconsole ma install core && fwconsole ma upgradeall